MariaQ93/Software-Engineering-Team-Project/README.md

 By the end of two sprints, our team successfully achieved the following:

-Deployment Model: Transformed the first two functional requirements into a deployment model.
+Deployment Model: Transformed the FR1,FR2,FR3,FR8 into a deployment model.
-Working GUI: Developed a functional and user-friendly graphical user interface for the game.
-Repository Structure

 src/: Source code of the project. docs/: Documentation and meeting notes.